 #8: Roaring Run Falls (Eagle Rock)

 The trail guides visitors alongside cascading Roaring Run to the falls by the way of the Streamside Trail.
-On the return, take the Woodland Trail for a delightful loop hike.
+On the return, take the Woodland Trail for a loop hike.

 Kids will love to cross bridges, ascend steps, stroll across wooden boardwalk, even take in a history lesson at the historic iron furnace that dates back to the 1800’s.